mparayil/DTR_ingestion/README.md

 4. **Measurements** - Numerical field types relevant to web metrics such as impressions, clicks, etc.
     - Measurments can be exported as csv/excel file from web portal in the *Connect & Mix* tab.
     - Retrieved from one call to REST api endpoint that lists all measurements in given workspace_id with use of api key.
-**Dimensions** and **Measurements** can be pulled from either the Datorama WebUi after requesting access through the Colgate home page or from calling REST GET api call from platform endpoints.
+**Dimensions** and **Measurements** can be pulled from either the Datorama WebUi after requesting access through the org home page or from calling REST GET api call from platform endpoints.
 &nbsp;
 > __*All Platform endpoints can be found in the*__ [developer portal](https://developers.datorama.com/docs/manage/dimensions/#overview)